NCIP/pathway-interaction-database/README.md

 Welcome to the Pathway Interaction Database Project!

-The Pathway Interaction Database is a highly-structured, curated collection of information about known bio-molecular interactions and key cellular processes assembled into signaling pathways.
+Pathway Interaction Database is a highly-structured, curated collection of information about known bio-molecular interactions and key cellular processes assembled into signaling pathways.

 Pathway Interaction Database is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.